argoproj/argo-cd/docs/proposals/respect-rbac-for-resource-exclusions.md

 The configuration for this will be present in the `argocd-cm`, we will add new boolean field `resource.respectRBAC` in the cm which can be set to `true` to enable this feature, by default the feature is disabled.

-For the implementation there are 2 proposals :
+For the implementation there are 3 proposals :

 1. Modify `gitops-engine` pkg to make a `SelfSubjectAccessReview` request before adding any resource to the watch list, in this approach we are making an extra api server call to check if controller has access to the resource, this does increase the no. of kubeapi calls made but is more accurate.
 2. Modify `gitops-engine` pkg to check for forbidden/unauthorized errors when listing for resources, this is more efficient approach as the no. of kubeapi calls made does not change, but there is a chance of false positives as similar errors can be returned from kubeapi server or env specific proxies in other situations
+3. Combine approaches 1 and 2, in this controller will check the api response for the list call, and if it receives forbidden/unauthorized it will make the `SelfSubjectAccessReview` call.
+   This approach is accurate and at the same time, only makes extra api calls if the list calls fail in the first place.

-In both solutions, once controller determines that it does not have access to the resource it will stop monitoring it.
+In all solutions, once controller determines that it does not have access to the resource it will stop monitoring it.

 ## Security Considerations and Risks